-NFL Week 7 Power Rankings: 49ers On Rise While Chiefs, Cowboys Fall
+NESN

 What a week it was in the NFL in Week 6.

-A couple of early season favorites continue are in dismay amid losing streaks while there is a ton of real estate up for grabs in the top 10.
+A couple of early-season favorites continue are in dismay amid losing streaks while there is a ton of real estate up for grabs in the top 10 of our NFL power rankings.

 The Patriots remain top dogs while the San Francisco 49ers launching themselves into the top 3, but there was a lot of moving and shaking going on outside the top five.
 The Kansas City Chiefs and Dallas Cowboys find themselves falling quickly.
-Where did end up?
+Where did they end up?

 Let’s get into our power rankings heading into Week 7.

-1. New England Patriots (6-0, last week’s rank: 1): The offense continues to be a bit puzzling and unable to put the hammer down on lesser opponents early in contests.
+1. New England Patriots (6-0, last week’s rank: 1): The offense remains a bit puzzling and unable to put the hammer down on lesser opponents early in contests.
 We’ll see if they can avoid the same fate as the Dallas Cowboys suffered against the New York Jets on Monday night.

 2. New Orleans Saints (5-1; 2): Teddy Bridgewater is keeping the ship afloat in New Orleans, coming away with a narrow victory on the road.
 On the other side of the ball, Marshon Lattimore has just been ridiculous at shutting down top wide receivers.

 3. San Francisco 49ers (5-0; 6): Jimmy Garoppolo is 13-2 as a starter and is proving to be a solid game manager at the very least.
-But the 49ers defense appears to be very real, allowing just 10 points over the last two weeks after taking down a Todd Gurley-less Rams offense on Sunday.
+But the 49ers’ defense appears to be very real, allowing just 10 points over the last two weeks after taking down a Todd Gurley-less Rams offense on Sunday.

 4. Green Bay Packers (5-1; 4): The Packers sit tight at No. 4 after squeaking out a win against the Detroit Lions to grab further control of a competitive NFC North.
 Green Bay hasn’t won many pretty ones, but Aaron Rodgers and Co. are finding a way.

 5. Seattle Seahawks (5-1; 5): Another team gets to 5-1 after a not-so-pretty outing.
-The Seahawks allowed Nick Chubb to run all over the place and needed a strong fourth quarter drive and a late interception to lock one up on the road.
+The Seahawks allowed Nick Chubb to run all over the place and needed a strong fourth-quarter drive and a late interception to lock one up on the road.

 6. Kansas City Chiefs (4-2; 3): There are real problems on defense, particularly the defensive front for the Chiefs and there likely is not any help coming in that department this season.
 The Chiefs have allowed an opposing rusher to eclipse 100 yards four straight weeks (Would be five, but Josh Jacobs had 99 yards in Week 2).